Yomguithereal/mnemonist/README.md

 [![Build Status](https://travis-ci.org/Yomguithereal/mnemonist.svg)](https://travis-ci.org/Yomguithereal/mnemonist)

 # Mnemonist

-Mnemonist is a collection of classic data structures (think heap, trie etc.) for JavaScript.
+Mnemonist is a curated collection of data structures for the JavaScript language.

 It strives at being: